 Crunchyroll also has a paid premium subscription to watch premium shows without any ads.
 As it allows you to stream simulcast shows, you stream shows on the app as soon as they are broadcasted on cable.
-If you pay $7.99 a monthly, you go ad-free which you can try with a 14-day free trial offer.
+If you pay $7.99 a month, you go ad-free which you can try with a 14-day free trial offer.

 However, if you are a fan of subbed shows, this website might not be the right choice for you.
 Crunchyroll has a few fan-subbed anime shows and series.

 But a unique selling point that puts Crunchyroll on top of other free anime apps is its apparel and Manga shop where you can browse through your merchandise to complement your favorite series.

 Supported Platform : Chromecast | Apple TV | Roku | Fire TV | Android | iOS | Xbox O and 360 | PlayStation 3 and 4 | Wii U

 Anime Prime is one of the best anime apps for android which simplifies browsing for your favorite anime.
 Usually referred to as the Netflix for anime, it boasts a similar user-friendly interface.

 This app allows you to browse through its two broad categories of subbed and dubbed content, which is further categorized according to genres, trending, and new releases.
 Since the library is updated on a regular basis, you see a lot of new titles every time you open the app.